On Clarity in Performance Reporting

 • Separate roles explicitly: reporting owns the structure and analysis logic; business owns actions; governance arbitrates disputes.

-• Create a review loop: one forum with action ownership, due dates, and outcome review in the next cycle.
+• Create a review loop: at least one internal forum where performance is reviewed against agreed structure, with action ownership, due dates, and outcome review in the next cycle.

 This is often enough to shift the system away from narrative dependence and towards inspectable reasoning, without requiring organisation-wide re-wiring.